Vitamin E Foods: 5 Foods Rich Tocopherols

 I eat shrimp almost daily since they’re one of the richest natural sources of the amino acid glycine (which our modern diets are far too low in).

 When buying shrimp, make sure to get wild shrimps, not farmed.
-The latter are loaded with heavy-metals.
+The latter are – similarly to fish oils – loaded with heavy-metals.

 When it comes to vitamin E, wild caught shrimp is a decent source at 2,5mg’s per 100g (16% RDA).

 There are many vitamin E rich foods, some which have even higher amounts than the ones in this post (like almonds, sunflower seeds, and oil, etc)…

-If you feel like you can’t get enough vitamin E from the diet, consider using a high-quality vitamin E supplement (especially if you eat a lot of polyunsaturated fatty-acids).
+If you feel like you can’t get enough vitamin E from the diet, consider using a high-quality vitamin E supplement (affiliate link).